Makes 100 Snowflakes

 3. With mixer on low speed, whisk gelatin mixture, and slowly pour the syrup in a steady stream down the side of the bowl (to avoid splattering).
 Gradually raise speed to high; beat until mixture is thick, white, and has almost tripled in volume, about 12 minutes.
 Add vanilla, and beat 30 seconds to combine.

 4. Pour mixture onto prepared baking sheet; smooth with an offset spatula.
 Let stand at room temperature, uncovered, until firm, at least 3 hours or overnight.
-5. Coat a 1-or-2-inch snowflake-shaped cookie cutter with cooking spray to prevent it from sticking.
-Cut out as many individual marshmallows as possible; coat cutter with more spray as needed.
-Use marshmallows immediately or store in an airtight container at room temperature up to 1 week.

 Variations: